Let's get you powered up

 Solar incentives in NYC won’t last forever—now’s the time to make the switch.
 Reach out for a quick, custom quote and see how much you could save.

 There are many tax incentives that U.S. homeowners can qualify for when they choose to install solar panels on their property.
-Let’s dive into the Federal Solar Tax Credit and New York State Solar Tax Credit to ensure that you keep as much money in your pocket as possible.
+Let’s dive into the New York State Solar Tax Credit and New York City Property Tax Abatement to ensure that you keep as much money in your pocket as possible.

-Note: Changes are coming to the Federal Solar Tax Credit.
+Note: The Federal Solar Tax Credit expires December 31 2025.
 Please see our complete guide to the Federal Solar Tax Credit in 2025 for the latest updates and developments.

-Keep in mind that the total price of your installation will depend on factors such as the features and size of your property, necessary roof repairs, and any applicable tax incentives.
+Keep in mind that the total price of your solar installation will depend on factors such as:

 New York state offers net metering, which SolarReviews defines as the requirement of a utility company to purchase the extra solar energy that a homeowners’ panels produce.